-Prerequisites: DS540, DS544, DS545
+Prerequisites: DS540, DS544, DS545 Seminar: 3 periods a week (one term)

 DS549 Advanced Topics in Campaign Design

 This course introduces a range of more specialized topics related to the broad domain of campaign design and the conduct of joint and combined operations at the operational level for domestic and expeditionary operations.
 These topics (such as but not limited to: irregular warfare, targeting, and the cyber domain) will provide further depth to an appreciation of joint and combined operations.
 Assessment will be through seminar participation and a major independent research paper addressing a topic of the student's choice.